 Maldon Sea Salt Flakes

 I believe no chocolate chip cookie, chocolate truffle or brownie is complete without sea salt flakes on top, and Maldon’s are my go-to.
-They add a little something extra to baked goods and make flavors more pronounced.
+It adds a little something extra to baked goods and makes flavors more pronounced.
 The crunchy, pyramid-shaped salt flakes come in a 20-ounce tub, which lasts me about a year.

 Nielsen-Massey Madagascar Bourbon Vanilla Extract